 Pitching is the most difficult part of Fantasy baseball.
 It would be easy if you could spend a ton of money on your pitching staff in an auction.
-You could build a strong base and leave yourself room for a mistake or two.
+You could build a strong base in ERA, WHIP, and Ks, which would give yourself room for a mistake or two in the decision making at the backend of your starting rotation.
 Your offense would suffer for sure.
 In the high stake’s market, you have no way of trading your pitching for hitting.
 It’s amazing to see how hard it is to keep half of your pitching points never mind getting 66 percent of the needed winning pitching points.
-With no trading, you need to find a balance in your budget between hitting and pitching.
+In a nontrading format, you need to find a balance in your budget between hitting and pitching.
 Pitching is the most frustrating because of the high rate of injuries and failures.

 If a Fantasy owner had a choice, I believe they would spend most of their money on hitting and screw pitching.
-I guess this should be the plan every year at least in the pre-game planning.
+In a way, this should be the plan every year at least in the pre-game planning.

 When you are evaluating the pitching pool, you need to look for buying opportunities.
 It could be a closer in waiting who might get the job early in the season.
 Maybe, it is a $10 pitcher who could match a few $20 pitchers.
 After reviewing the players, you then have to decide if you think you can build your staff for less money than expected.

 A Fantasy owner needs to decide first what he wants to do with saves during the auction.
 After reviewing all the relievers, do you see anyone you want to invest full price in the auction?
 If not, is there someone discounted who could return top value?
 Then, is there a player who you believe will get a job at some point in the season?
 After answering all of those questions, you then have to decide how much you want to invest in saves.
 I would never punt saves totally.
 Why not grab a couple of closers in waiting in the reserve rounds.
-It won’t cost you any of your auction budget.
-You never know how the season unfolds.
+It won’t cost you any of your auction budget plus a Fantasy owner never knows how the season unfold.
 Saves is a category that could be the difference in winning or losing a league.
 The better you are at getting a high percentage of saves per dollar invested; the better Fantasy owner you will be.

-I know a stud closer offers more than just saves.
+I know a stud closer offers more than saves.
 If the price is right, you might have to bite.
-A few years back top closers were going over close to $30.
-The market had corrected itself where the best closer might cost around $20.
-If you decide you are willing to pay $15 for a closer, you better be ready if one of best closers is going for less than $20.
+In the early year of Fantasy baseball, top closers were going over close to $30.
+The market had corrected itself where the best closers will cost around $20.
+If you decide you are willing to pay $15 for a closer, you better be ready if one of the best closers falls to you for less than $20.

 Once you have decided on your plan for saves, you need to find a couple of starters who will be the anchors of your pitching staff.
-This is where an auction is a great equalizer.
-If you invest top dollar on Clayton Kershaw, it restricts the rest of your pitching staff unless you are willing to spend a higher percentage of your budget on pitching.
+This part of an auction is a great equalizer.
+If you in invest a top dollar on an ace, it restricts the rest of your pitching staff unless you are willing to spend a higher percentage of your budget on pitching.
 When Pedro Martinez was in his prime, you could pay over $40 for him and still dominate the pitching categories.
-He had a huge gap over the rest of the field.
-You could invest $35+ on Kershaw, but how much of an edge does he have over the rest of the top pitchers in the National League?
+He had a huge gap over the rest of the field in ERA, WHIP, and Ks.
+You could invest $35+ on Max Scherzer this season, but how much of an edge does he have over the rest of the top pitchers in the National League?
 Are you better off buying two $20 starters to build your base?
 Is there enough talent where you could get four solid starters for around $50?
 Is it better to get 200, 400, or 750 good innings?
 The answers to these questions are in each year’s pitching inventory.
-In some years, the pitching inventory doesn’t appear to have a lot of top talent.
+In some years, the pitching pool doesn’t appear to have a lot of top talent.
 Others years, there might be enough to go around.
 After looking at the pitching inventory, it is best to come up with two maybe three pitchers you want to have as your core pitching staff.
-Just like the hitting side, you have to find real prices to see if you can build the base of your pitching staff.
+Just like the hitting side, you have to find real auction prices to see if you can build the base of your pitching staff.
 If you decide you want to spend $60 on two starters and one closer, you need to know if those player’s prices will fit into your plan.
 If you view a pitcher as the key to your team, you might need to throw him on the mat early to see if you can execute your plan.

 Most teams will spend between $60 and $80 on pitching.
 By making a $60 investment in three pitchers, you are hoping to set up your base for all pitching categories.
 Your next six pitchers will be the difference in winning and losing.
 With limited funds, you will need to be well prepared and disciplined to fill your staff.
 If you bite early on an $8 pitcher, it might cost you a chance at two $4 pitchers you want later on.
 Sometimes it isn’t the price of the player; it’s the timing of when you roster them.